Customizable enterprise systems

 Typically enterprise software companies need to heavily customize the applications they buy.
 When a new version of the application is released, it can be a challenge to upgrade.
-It's likely that some files they copied and modified have been changed so they need to merge.
-Sometimes a simple 'diff' can be used to patch it automatically but when it gets involved, it might be tricky even if you had the two developers in the room who made the conflicting changes.
-A successful enterprise software company can afford to put those two programmers in the same room but when that's not possible, it can be more work to upgrade than to have reimplemented the feature in the first place.
+It's likely that some files they copied and modified have been changed so to apply the update, someone needs to make a careful merge of the changes.
+Most of the time, diffs can patch it automatically, or it's an obvious change but when it gets involved, it might be tricky even if you had the two developers in the room who made the conflicting changes.
+A successful enterprise software company can afford these integration costs but when that's not possible, it can in extreme cases be more work to upgrade than to reimplement with a new solution as the base.

 StrataCode's design provides the basic structure to separate dependencies in your code naturally, without complex code refactoring.
 Start by taking your large existing code base and importing it as one layer.
 Break apart the domain model into a clean set of sub-layers which compile into the same basic application, piece by piece.
 Incrementally evolve an architecture even from a giant monolithic system, separating the domain model from your frameworks.
 Start building new framework layers to modernize your applications.